Services we provide

 Your antenatal care will be carried out by Kings Midwifery Services.
 You will be offered an initial booking appointment where all options for delivery will be discussed.
 You will also be sent an appointment for an ultrasound scan.
 You can self refer to Kings Midwifery Service 0208 299 5696 Please be aware that, depending on your postcode, Lewisham or St Thomas' may be your local hospital.
 If this is the case, Kings can offer you antenatal and delivery care only.
 For further details of care from alternative hospitals, please check their websites.

 Your postnatal and baby check will take place about eight weeks after delivery and we ask all mothers to attend this appointment.
 Your doctor will discuss with you any problems you may be experiencing.

 The midwives also run an early pregnancy/prenatal clinic on alternate Tuesday mornings 8.30 - 10.00am

 (please see the board in the waiting room for details).

-The 'walk-in' Well Baby Clinic is run by our health visitors and one of our doctors on Wednesdays 9.30am - 12pm.
+The 'walk-in' Well Baby Clinic is run by our health visitors and one of our doctors on Wednesdays 9.30am - 11:30am.
 All children are offered developmental checks and an immunisation programme.
 Parents, guardians and children are welcome to attend.
 The health visitors also run prenatal and postnatal groups.
-They are based at Dulwich Hospital and can be contacted direct on 0203 049 7497 Immunisation clinics run by the practice nurses are bookable through the practice on Mondays, Tuesdays and Wednesdays: please book an appointment with reception.
+Immunisation clinics run by the practice nurses are bookable through the practice on Mondays, Tuesdays and Wednesdays: please book an appointment with reception.